IntSeqBERT: Learning Arithmetic Structure in OEIS via Modulo-Spectrum Embeddings: Analysis and Discussion

 \textbf{Difficulty with large integers.} Solver accuracy collapses to near zero for $|x| \geq 10^{20}$ (Huge and Astronomical buckets): CRT-based reconstruction requires \emph{exact} residues for multiple moduli simultaneously, and errors are frequent enough at MMA$\approx$50\% to cause failure (Top-1 = 0.09\% in CRT mode).
 Approximately 13\% of IntSeqBERT Solver calls return no valid candidate (\texttt{none} mode), primarily due to CRT failures; approximate CRT or relaxed residue constraints are a natural remedy.

 \textbf{Dataset bias.} OEIS sequences are predominantly non-negative (\texttt{nonn}).
 The high sign accuracy (98.54\%) may partially reflect this bias.
+Similarly, sequences with linear or sub-linear growth remain the majority even after our filtering, and the high overall magnitude accuracy partially reflects this growth bias; the contribution of our representation shows up within this bias as the large accuracy gains in the Large and higher magnitude buckets (Tables~\ref{tab:scale} and~\ref{tab:solver-bucket}) and the effectiveness of the modulo spectrum (Section~\ref{sec:modulo-spectrum}).
 Astronomical-bucket metrics are based on few samples and should be interpreted with caution.

 \textbf{Compute constraints.} All experiments were conducted on a single consumer GPU (GeForce RTX 3070 Ti, 8\,GB VRAM), which constrains model size and vocabulary capacity.
 Due to this budget, all reported runs use a single random seed (42), and we do not provide multi-seed variance estimates.
 The Vanilla baseline's vocabulary (20,003) is smaller than that of FACT~\cite{zurich-fact}, which handles values up to several million using larger compute resources.
 Consequently, our Vanilla results represent a FACT-equivalent architecture under our resource constraints rather than a direct reproduction of FACT's reported numbers.